 Distilled Water or Boiled Tap Water

 It’s important to use sterile water in any DIY cleaner if you’re not going to use it up within about a week.
-This is because regular tap water contains microbes that will multiply over time.
-By first bringing tap water to a boil, you will effectively kill off any microbes.
-So use either boiled (and cooled) tap water or distilled water, and your cleaner should last until you use it up.
+Regular tap water contains microbes that multiply over time.
+You can kill off any microbes easily by boiling the water and letting it cool before using it in a recipe.
+So as long as you use either boiled (and cooled) tap water or distilled water, your cleaner should last until you use it up.

-This is mostly for scent in this recipe, but different essential oils will contribute some of their beneficial properties to the recipe.
-For example, any of the citrus oils, like the tangerine oil I use, will help cut through grease surfaces.
+Using any of the citrus oils, like the tangerine oil, will help cut through greasy residue on granite.
 Adding tea tree oil or an immunity blend may help cut down on germs on your granite.
-And oils like rosemary or lemon will help neutralize odors in the kitchen.
+And oils like rosemary, lemon, or basil will help neutralize odors and freshen up the kitchen.